gateschema/gateschema-js/docs/api.md

 ```

 #### `enumList(definition: {[label: string]: number})`
-Expect the input value to be a list of the defined values
+Expect the input to be a list of the defined values

 Example